oa-333/elog/README.md

 For more information, see documentation below.

-## Getting Started
+# Getting Started

-In order to use the package, include the main header "elog_system.h", which is the package facade.
+In order to use the library, include the main header "elog_system.h", which is the library facade.
 In the application code, make sure to call one of the elog::ElogSystem::initializeXXX() functions before using any of the logging macros.
 After this, you can use ELOG_INFO() and the rest of the macros.
 At application exit make sure to call elog::ELogSystem::terminate().

-### Dependencies
+## Dependencies

 The ELog system has no special dependencies, unless connecting to one of the external systems listed above.
 In particular the following compile/runtime dependencies exist in each case: